cloudy-native/lingolotus.com/story-ideas/beginner-2.md

 When do you sleep? my friend asked me.
 I sleep at nine because I need to rest.
 Time is important because it helps me plan my day.

-These Beginner-2 stories build on the original beginner themes with slightly longer sentences, basic conjunctions, simple past tense, and descriptive words.
-They are designed to gently challenge learners while reinforcing familiar topics, making them ideal for reading practice, answering questions, or creating similar dialogues.